Super Sales

 Previously named Dayong, Zhangjiajie has a recorded history dating back to 221 BC

 Have anywhere from nine to twelve days to spend in China?
 Then check out our top 10-day China itineraries.
 Ten days may seem like a lot, but trust us when we say that time will fly by in China.
-In addition to covering all the highlights of Shanghai, Xian, and Beijing as described above, you can explore a completely different side of the country by heading onwards to the famous mountains of the Zhangjiajie National Forest Park.
-This is one of those ‘it has to be seen to be believed’ type of destinations.
+In addition to covering all the highlights of Shanghai, Xian, and Beijing as described above, you can explore a completely different side of the country by heading onward to the famous mountains of the Zhangjiajie National Forest Park.
+This is one of those ‘it has to be seen to be believed’ types of destinations.
 You may find it a little familiar as it served as the inspiration for the scenery in the epic movie, Avatar.
 Be sure to visit nearby Baofeng Lake, which is situated in the Wulingyuan Scenic Area near Zhangjiajie.
 Soak in the incredible scenery before making your way to the Zhangjiajie Glass Bridge.
-You can see how adding on just an extra few days in your China itinerary gives you a chance to discover some of the sublime natural landscape of China.
+You can see how adding just an extra few days to your China itinerary gives you a chance to discover some of the sublime natural landscapes of China.

 The Gate of Supreme Harmony which was built during the Ming dynasty